hidayatkhan013/Pico_w_temp_flow_sensor_dahsboard/README.md

    - Includes user-friendly visual elements and thresholds.

 3. **`database.ts`**
-   - Handles fetching and processing of JSON data.
+   - Handles fetching and processing of SqLite data.
    - Provides calculated insights for charts and tables.

 4. **Assets**
-   - JSON data file with sample readings for testing.
+   - SqLite data file with sample readings for testing.

 ### Dependencies:
 - `react-native-chart-kit`: For graphical representation of data.